 NB FX including Delay and Reverb in each channel are always per channel INSERTS so there are no separate Returns for the FX.
 What you hear per channel is what is recorded for that channel.

-Controls what Channel are included in a Stereo Recording Output.
+Controls what Channels are included in a Stereo Recording Output.

 (If Output is set to Stems then Include Channels is not shown because all Channels are separately recorded).